 Dealing with the end of a marriage can be confusing enough, so how do you know you have found the best mediator for your divorce?
 As you weigh potential candidates, here are four steps to help you reach a decision:

 1. What are the mediator’s credentials?
 No state, including New Jersey, has yet to put in place certification rules regarding mediators.
 As a result, there are many people who have simply hung out their shingle as divorce mediators without any real credentials.
 To separate the wheat from the chaff as you begin your search, look for someone with a strong knowledge of the state’s divorce laws (mediators are not supposed to give legal advice, but can dispense legal information), a graduate degree in law, at least 60 hours in mediation training/experience, and a commitment to following the Model Standards of Practice for Family and Divorce Mediation.
 If you are stuck on how to find mediators with these types of credentials, ask your divorce lawyer for a list of recommendations.
-Weinberger Divorce & Family Law Group’s team of attorneys can act as mediators in New Jersey if and when none of them represent you (or your spouse) as divorce attorneys.
+Weinberger Divorce & Family Law Group, LLC’s team of attorneys can act as mediators in New Jersey if and when none of them represent you (or your spouse) as divorce attorneys.